10 Brands That Have Donated Millions Towards Racial Justice

 Glossier might be known as a popular beauty brand, but they’re also a big supporter of the fight against systemic racism.
 According to Teen Vogue, Glossier is donating $500,000 to Black Lives Matter, The NAACP Legal Defense and Educational Fund, The Equal Justice Initiative, The Marsha P. Johnson Institute, and We The Protestors, as well as an additional $500,000 in the form of grants to Black-owned beauty businesses.

 Do you like online shopping?
 It might be time to start using Etsy more.
 Etsy is donating $500,000 to the Equal Justice Initiative and $500,000 to the Borealis Philanthropy Black-Led Movement Fund, according to Teen Vogue.
-Next, find out how you can support the BLM movement and become anti-racist.
+Next, find out what anti-racism means and what it means to be anti-racist.

 For more on this important issue, see our guide to the Fight Against Racism.